Mishalzeera/the-money-manager/README.md

 route as a way to pass data rather than for managing templates.
 In the template where the image was to be displayed, within an img tag, the src attribute was given the url_for('display function route', filename='variable passed from the page route which uses user session cookies.img').
-The Filename variable passed from this src went to a special routte function that called the correct file from Mongo db, and passed it through to the correct template.
+The Filename variable passed from this src went to a special route function that called the correct file from Mongo db, and passed it through to the correct template.

 This helped understand the many potentials that working with backend code allows.